syncthing/syncthing/users/config.rst

     be redirected to HTTPS.
 When this is set to ``false``, TLS connections are still possible but it is not mandatory.

+theme
+    The name of the theme to use.

 The following child elements may be present:

 address